Versitron/4-Port-Unmanaged-Switch-Versitron/README.md

 ## Frequently Asked Questions

 ### Do I need to configure this switch?
-No, this unmanaged switch operates immediately when connected—no configuration required.
+No, this unmanaged switch operates immediately when connected no configuration required.

 ### Does it support fiber connections?
 Yes, select versions include an SFP uplink port that supports both single-mode and multi-mode fiber modules.